Good performance review questions are at the heart of the employee review process.

 How to Answer Performance Review Questions

 Give employees a sense of which topics you’ll cover in the review.
-Then, they can gather their thoughts beforehand.
-Emailing an agenda that presents key topics will help them prepare.
+Then, they can gather their thoughts beforehand and prepare what to say during the review.
+Emailing an agenda that presents key topics will help them know what to expect.

 Employees should compile a list of their major accomplishments over the review period.
 Prompt them to think about personal growth achievements as well as outcomes.
 They should also reflect on key challenges.
 Taking these steps will promote an organized and detailed discussion.